Sazzad-Anwar/e-commerce/documentation.md

 ---

 > A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Ask for refund

+This route will allow an authenticated user to ask for refund of a delivered product.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/orders/:orderId/refund

+---

+> Method: PUT

+---

+> A successful response will have an object containing order data along with `status`, `code` & `isSuccess` data as shown in example response.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response